 “You don’t actually believe all of them used their real names do you?”

 “There’s no way out of this mess for me is there?
 If I go to the authorities, I’m looking at hard time.
 They’d never believe my innocence.
 Don’t look at me like that Canfield, you know what I mean.
 I’ll admit that I knew things didn’t seem right but all I’m really guilty of is not doing my homework.
 It’s a flimsy excuse, but I needed the money.
 You of all people know that I wasn’t making any money.
 I was desperate.
-I thought Plum was my friend but she’s made her feelings for me painfully clear.
-I ought to shoot you for doing this to me!”
+I thought Plum was my friend, but she’s made her feelings for me painfully clear.
+I ought to shoot you for getting me into this mess!”

 “Whoa, let’s not do anything foolish.
 You’re just frustrated kid.
 You and I both know you couldn’t hurt a fly.
 For damn sure, you ain’t never killed nobody.
 I killed more times than I care to count.
 Trust me, that’s not something you want on your conscience.
 You have to live with something like that for the rest of your life and I don’t think you could handle it.”